TOUR ENGINE

 The second prototype, Prototype II, became operational on 2012 and is based on two identical off-the-shelf 190cc Briggs and Stratton engines.

 Prototype II was designed primarily as a platform to test, in a modular fashion, various crossover valve designs.
-This prototype was later modified to implement an over-expanding of the gas in the Hot-Cylinder (as in the Atkinson cycle), and a movie of this prototype being tested in our R&D facility in Israel can be seen here.
+This prototype was later modified to implement an over-expanding of the gas in the Expansion-Cylinder (as in the Atkinson cycle), and a movie of this prototype being tested in our R&D facility in Israel can be seen here.

 REIMAGINE THE FUTURE WITH TOUR ENGINE